YellowJacketLinux/lfs-rpmbootstrap/SOURCES/README.DHE.md

 DH parameters < 2048-bit should not be used but a few TLS clients still in use do not support DH parameters > 1024-bit.
-When using a 1024-bit group to satisfy those clients it is important that they are unique to your server and are re-generated frequently.
+When using a 1024-bit group to satisfy those clients it is important that the DHE parameters are unique to your server and are re-generated frequently.

-YJL provides SystemD timers that will generate a fresh 2048-bit group on a daily basis and fresh 3072-bit/4096-bit groups on a monthly basis.
+YJL provides SystemD timers in the `libressl-dhe-systemd` package that will generate a fresh 2048-bit group on a daily basis and fresh 3072-bit/4096-bit groups on a monthly basis.

+If you are running a server that needs to support DHE key exchange, you should install the `libressl-dhe-systemd` package.
+The DHE groups generated will also work with servers that use modern OpenSSL instead of LibreSSL.

+__IMPORTANT__: That package does not automatically enable the SystemD timers, it simply provides them for the system administrator to enable.

-To activate the timer for the daily regeneration of the 2048-bit group, as root enter the following command:
+Once that package is installed, to activate the timer for the daily regeneration of the 2048-bit group, as root enter the following command:

     systemctl enable update-dhe-daily.timer

-To activate the timer for the daily regeneration of the 3072-bit and 4096-bit groups, as root enter the following command:
+To activate the timer for the monthly regeneration of the 3072-bit and 4096-bit groups, as root enter the following command:

     systemctl enable update-dhe-monthly.timer